M-Hassan-Raza/Portfolio/content/projects/polaris.md

 ---
-title: "ChronoPOS - The Ultimate POS"
+title: "Polaris - The Ultimate POS"
 date: 2025-02-10
 description: "A powerful and scalable Point of Sale system built with modern tech"
 tags: ["POS", "Retail", "Billing", "Business"]